Coping with cancer - hair loss

 Cancer treatment - alopecia; Chemotherapy - hair loss; Radiation - hair loss

-Like chemo, radiation goes after fast-growing cells.
+Like chemo, radiation kills fast-growing cells.
 While chemo can cause hair loss all over your body, radiation only affects the hair in the area being treated.

 What to Expect

 Hair loss mostly happens 1 to 3 weeks after the first chemo or radiation treatment.

 The hair on your head may come out in clumps.
 You will probably see hair in your brush, in the shower, and on your pillow.

 If your provider has told you treatment may cause hair loss, you might want to cut your hair short before your first treatment.
 This could make losing your hair less shocking and upsetting.
 If you decide to shave your head, use an electric razor and be careful not to cut your scalp.

 Some people get wigs and some cover their heads with scarves or hats.
 Some people do not wear anything on their heads.
 What you decide to do is up to you.

 - If you think you will want to have a wig, go to the salon before your hair falls out so they can set you up with a wig that matches your hair color.
 Your provider may have names of salons that make wigs for people with cancer.